nasa/openmct/docs/src/guide/index.md

 `mct­representation​` directive.
 This extension category is intended primarily for use internal to the platform.

 Unlike _represent​ations​_, which describe specific ways to represent domain objects, represent​ers ​are used to modify or augment the process of representing domain objects in general.
-For example, support for the ​_gestures​_ extension category is added by a representer.
+For example, support for the  _gestures​_ extension category is added by a representer.

 A representer needs only provide an implementation.
 When an ​`mct­representation`